jonnonz1/nz-statute-book/acts/public/2022/pae-ora-healthy-futures-act-2022.md

 When preparing a GPS, the Minister must—
-  (a) be satisfied that the GPS contributes to the purpose of this Act; and (b) have regard to, but is not bound by, any health strategy; and (c) consult Health New Zealand and the Māori Health Authority and have regard to their views; and (d) engage with organisations and individuals that the Minister considers appropriate.
+  (a) be satisfied that the GPS contributes to the purpose of this Act; and (b) have regard to, but is not bound by, any health strategy; and (c) consult Health New Zealand and have regard to its views; and (d) engage with organisations and individuals that the Minister considers appropriate.

 ### 36 Content of GPS